 Pin it for later!

-Dive with Hammerhead Sharks at Gordo Banks, Mexico!
+Los Cabos - Dive with Fascinating Hammerhead Sharks at Gordo Banks (Mexico)

 How exciting is it to dive with hammerhead sharks?
 In my opinion: WOW, just WOW!
 When I was living and working as a dive instructor in the Maldives we did a guided Hammerhead shark dive twice a week and it never bothered me - at all.
 Even-though I have seen hammerhead sharks quite often, when I found out there is a place to spot them just off shore in Mexico - I just had to go and see my 'friends' again.